-It’s that time of year when people start turning on their furnaces to settle in for a long winter.
-Unfortunately, when some heating systems start up, especially if it hasn’t received a seasonal heating tune-up, there are some problems that need to be assessed.
-A serious problem you may encounter is your furnace making funny noises – check out these furnace noises you should never neglect.
+This is the time of year homeowners start turning on their heaters to settle in for a frigid winter.
+Unfortunately, when some furnaces start up, especially if it hasn’t had a seasonal heating tune-up, there are some troubles that need to be assessed.
+A serious problem you may encounter is your furnace making funny noises – check out these furnace noises you should never disregard.

 Scraping Sound

-If you hear a loud scratching sound that sounds like metal on metal, there is possibly something faulty with the blower wheel.
-If you hear something like this, turn off your furnace ASAP and call TML Service Experts to inspect the equipment.
-There are a few things that could be faulty with the blower wheel.
-First, it might just be loose and if the piece is not too harmed, can be tightened.
+If you hear a loud scraping sound that sounds like metal on metal, there is possibly something wrong with the blower wheel.
+If you hear a noise like this, power off your furnace immediately and call Stevenson Service Experts to inspect the system.
+There are multiple things that could be faulty with the blower wheel.
+First, it may just be loose and if the component is not too damaged, can be tightened.
 Second, it might be that the blower wheel is broken and needs to be replaced.
-Or third, it may be that the motor mount itself broke, causing the complete blower assembly to shake uncontrollably.
-One of our service experts would be happy to come to your home and take a look, and get you back to the noiseless and comfortable home you have come to expect.
+Or third, it could be that the motor mount is what broke, causing the entire blower assembly to shake uncontrollably.
+One of our service experts would be happy to come over and take a look, and get you back to the quiet and warm home you have come to adore.

 Loud Bang When Furnace Starts

-If there is a loud bang when your furnace turns on, there are a couple things that could be happening.
-Two typical problems are a dirty furnace burner or ignitor.
-Expanding and contracting air ducts can also cause loud bangs after the furnace blower comes on.
-A soiled furnace burner or ignitor could prevent the burners from igniting, resulting in gas to build up.
-When the gas finally does ignite, it will create the loud boom you hear.
-This could end up being a safety issue, especially if one of the small explosions caused the heat exchanger to crack.
-Not only could that produce a carbon monoxide leak, but you would also have to replace the heat exchanger, which can be very costly.
+If there is a loud bang when your furnace turns on, there are a couple things that could be going on.
+Two general problems are a dirty furnace burner or ignitor.
+Stretching and contracting air ducts can also produce loud booms after the furnace blower turns on.
+A filthy furnace burner or ignitor could prevent the burners from igniting, causing gas to build up.
+When the gas does finally ignite, it will create the loud pop you hear.
+This could cause a safety issue, especially if one of these small explosions caused the heat exchanger to crack.
+Not only could that cause a carbon monoxide leak, but you will have to replace the heat exchanger, which may be very expensive.

-The other problem, stretching and contracting air ducts, is a typical noise complaint for homes with metal ducts.
-If your system is making the loud boom and it is a result of your air ducts, it could be a sign of undersized ducts, blocked vents, or a clogged air filter.
-TML Service Experts is happy to set up an appointment to diagnose your problem and get your home back to order.
-Also, this will also give you improved comfort as well.
+The other problem, extending and contracting air ducts, is a usual noise complaint for people with metal ducts.
+If your furnace is making the loud boom and it is produced by your air ducts, it could be an indication of undersized ducts, obstructed vents, or a clogged air filter.
+Stevenson Service Experts is happy to set up an appointment to diagnose your issue and get your home back in working order.
+Ultimately, this will also result in improved comfort as well.

 Whining Noise

-If you hear a squealing noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is malfunctioning.
-An annual furnace tune-up will help catch these issues before they become big problems so make sure you contact us at 208-488-4892 and we’ll make sure your furnace is ready to keep you safe and comfortable all winter long.
+If you hear a whining sound, it could be the blower motor is malfunctioning, the shaft bearings are in need of oil, or an issue with the blower belt.
+A seasonal system tune-up will help catch these issues before they become big problems so make sure you contact us at 614-334-3192 and we’ll make sure your heating system is ready to keep you safe and comfortable all winter long.